-Your new Essex has been equipped with at least one LED television.
-It can be operated either independently, or as part of a system when using the Harmony remote.
-When operating the TV independently, it can be manipulated through either the controls on the TV, or with the Sony supplied remote control.

-To operate the TV independently of the system, press the power button on the front, or use the remote to power the TV up.
+Your new King Aire has been equipped with at least one television.
+When operating the TV, it can be manipulated through either the controls on the TV or with the supplied remote control.
+To operate the TV, press the power button on the front, or use the remote to power the TV.
 Once the TV has been turned on, use the input selector on the TV to choose the desired programming.